-The severity with which majority of the patients perceived their condition can be attributed to the fact that most of the patients' orthopaedic injuries were, by their very nature life-threatening.
-This is because in addition to the physiological pain, high social economic costs, and (semi-) chronic nature, injuries affect patients' means of livelihood by their potential to produce permanent or temporary disabilities in patients.
-As posited by HBM, the level of severity (seriousness) of their condition which patients perceived to be generally high contributed to their utilization of TOS, especially where spiritual factors were believed to be involved in a case.
+The severity with which majority of the patients perceived their condition can be attributed to the fact that most of the patients' orthopaedic injuries are by their very nature life threatening.
+This is because in addition to the physiological pain, high social economic costs, and (semi-) chronic nature, orthopaedic injuries affect patients' means of livelihood by its potential to produce permanent or temporary disabilities in patients.

 Perceived severity has been identified as a factor influencing pathway to the utilization of healthcare services (Jegede, 2005; Erinosho, 1998).
 This is because it enables the patient to carry out a self assessment of his own condition and harness relevant socio-economic resources for proper treatment.
 Thus, the generally high perception about the severity of their condition makes patients do everything possible within their power to avoid undesirable outcomes such as prolong or permanent disability.
-Patients' perception of their injury as very severe, requiring competent intervention is a major factor in their choice of TOS which they believed will not only cure the physical condition, but also address any underlying spiritual component of their injury.
-They believed TOP are capable of meeting this perceived need because in addition to the physical methods, the practice further possesses supernatural approaches to diagnosis and treatment.
+Patients' perception of their injury as very severe, requiring competent intervention is a major factor in their choice of traditional orthopaedic treatment which they believe will not only treat the physical condition, but also address any underlying spiritual component of their injury.
+They believed TOSP are capable of meeting this perceived need because in addition to the physical methods, the practice further possesses supernatural approaches to diagnosis and treatment.
 Table 4 presents patients' perception of practitioners' methods of diagnosis.